How to manage money like a Pro

 Emergency

 Stashing money for emergencies is a smart move.
-Whether your fridge calls it quits or you need a new phone, having a financial cushion eliminates unnecessary stress.
+Whether your computer calls it quits or you need a new phone, having a financial cushion eliminates unnecessary stress.

 I also strongly advise maintaining a reserve equivalent to at least 6 months’ worth of your “Necessities” total in this account.
 This ensures you’re covered for a substantial period in case of unforeseen events.
 If you can set aside more, it’s even better.